-Having worked in the private equity business for over 20 years, Mr. Carey brings an extensive background and expertise in the insurance and financial services industries.
+Having worked in the private equity and financial services industries for more than 30 years, Mr. Carey brings an extensive background and expertise in the insurance and financial services industries.
 His in-depth knowledge of investments and investment strategies is significant in his role on our Investment Committee.
 We also value his contributions as an experienced director in the insurance industry, as well as his extensive knowledge of the Company.